SameetAsadullah/Inter-Process-Communication-Using-Named-Pipes/README.md

 A simple `C++ Program` to simulate `Inter-Process Communication` using `Named Pipes`.

 ### Manual
-1) Open `First Terminal` and use following commands to `Complie and Run First Code`:
+1) Open `First Terminal` and use following commands to `Compile and Run First Code`:
     ```
     g++ task1_1.cpp
     ```